NRothera/sparta-api-testing/README.md

 # API consumption and testing

 Learning how to consume an API and format the data to be useable.
 Using JSON and HTTParty in order to access data and turn it into a readable format.
-Also made code reusable, readable and maintainable
+Also made code reusable, readable and maintainable using the Service Object Model.

 # HTTParty
 https://github.com/jnunemaker/httparty